SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/02-entity-structure.md

 ### Table Name

 The `table_name` attribute specifies the corresponding table in the database.
-Optionally, you can also specify the database schema by `schema_name` (Postgres only).
+Optionally, you can also specify the database schema or database name by `schema_name`.

 ```rust
 #[sea_orm(table_name = "cake", schema_name = "public")]